8.4 Issues and Trends in Film

 The Economics of Movies

-With control of roughly 90 percent of U.S. film production, the big six Hollywood studios—Warner Bros., Paramount, 20th Century Studios (now owned by Disney), Universal, Columbia, and Disney— remain at the forefront of the American film industry, setting the standards for distribution, release, marketing, and production values.
-However, the high costs of moviemaking today mean that even successful studios must find moneymaking potential in crossover media—computer games, network TV rights, spin-off TV series, DVD and releases on Blu-ray Disc format, toys and other merchandise, books, and other after-market products—to help recoup their losses.
+With control of roughly 90 percent of U.S. film production, the big six Hollywood studios remain at the forefront of the American film industry, setting the standards for distribution, release, marketing, and production values.
+However, the high costs of moviemaking today mean that even successful studios must find moneymaking potential in crossover media—computer games, network TV and streaming rights, spin-off TV series, physical media (DVD, Blu-Ray, 4K, etc.), toys and other merchandise, books, and other after-market products—to help recoup their losses.
 The drive for aftermarket marketability in turn dictates the kinds of films studios decide to invest their money (Hansen & Garcia-Meyers).

 Rising Costs and Big Budget Movies

 In the days of the vertically integrated studio system, filmmaking underwent a streamlined process, neither as risky nor as expensive as the practice today.
 When producers, directors, screenwriters, art directors, actors, cinematographers, and other technical staff work under contract with one studio, the turnaround time for the casting and production of a film could last as little as three to four months.
 Beginning in the 1970s, after the decline of the studio system, the production costs for films increased dramatically, forcing the studios to invest more of their budgets in marketing efforts that could generate presales—that is, sales of distribution rights for a film in different sectors before the movie’s release (Hansen & Garcia-Meyers).
-This practice still happens today .
+This practice still happens today.
 Studios must negotiate contracts with actors, directors, and screenwriters, and with extended production times, costs have risen since the 1930s—when studios could make a film for around $300,000 (Schaefer, 1999).
-By contrast, today’s average production budget, not including marketing expenses, lands closer to $65 million today (Nash Information Services).

 The Big Budget Flop